stephenbeckr/convex-optimization-class/TypedNotes/README.md

 Note: the compiled pdf might not always be up-to-date

 In addition, a less concise version of lecture notes for Spring 2021 will be updated regularly via master.pdf by Jaden.
-Source files will be shared at the end of the semester for convenience.
+It is most useful for lectures not posted on github and ease of locating information in a single PDF, although occasional extra insights might be helpful.
+Source files will be shared at the end of the summer for convenience.